top of page

 My approach is shaped by empathy, curiosity, and a genuine belief in each person’s capacity to grow and thrive.

-When I’m not in session, I’m usually chasing after my four-year-old, writing, or exploring my personal insights.
+When I’m not in session, I’m usually chasing after my five-year-old, writing, or finding heart-shaped things in unexpected places.
 Through life itself, there's an ongoing personal evolution, and this is what makes this work deeply meaningful to me.

 Sherine My Story

-From a young age, I’ve been curious about how our families, early experiences, and personal histories shape who we become and determine the people we choose to love.
-My own life has been shaped by love, loss, and motherhood, each chapter adding depth to how I understand healing, growth, and what it means to live authentically.
+From a young age, I've been curious about how our families, early experiences, and personal histories shape who we become and whom we choose to love.
+My own life has been shaped by love, loss, and motherhood, each chapter adding depth to my understanding of healing, growth, and what it means to live authentically.

 ״We don’t have to do all of it alone.
 We were never meant to.״